Daily High to Daily Low: Is It Safe to Buy Vimeo Inc. (VMEO)?

 VMEO’s Market Performance

-VMEO stocks went up by 0.78% for the week, with a monthly drop of -10.65% and a quarterly performance of -33.45%, while its annual performance rate touched -88.90%.
-The volatility ratio for the week stands at 8.86% while the volatility levels for the past 30 days are set at 7.69% for Vimeo Inc. The simple moving average for the period of the last 20 days is -2.18% for VMEO stocks with a simple moving average of -56.22% for the last 200 days.
+VMEO stocks went down by -4.15% for the week, with a monthly drop of -10.19% and a quarterly performance of -45.67%, while its annual performance rate touched -89.26%.
+The volatility ratio for the week stands at 6.98% while the volatility levels for the past 30 days are set at 7.22% for Vimeo Inc. The simple moving average for the period of the last 20 days is -4.02% for VMEO stocks with a simple moving average of -56.56% for the last 200 days.

 Analysts’ Opinion of VMEO